amugoodbad229/CartPoleRL/README.md

 > - If you have multiple Python versions installed, make sure your shell uses Python 3.10+ within the `uv` environment.
 > - The project runs on CPU if a compatible GPU is not available.

-Note: The project runs on CPU if a compatible GPU is not available.

 ---

 ## Quickstart